CheckPointSW/terraform-provider-checkpoint/website/docs/d/checkpoint_management_cme_accounts_aws.html.markdown

 * `scan_vpn` - true/false for scan VPN with AWS Transit Gateway.
 * `scan_load_balancers` - true/false for scan load balancers access and NAT rules with AWS Transit Gateway.
 * `scan_subnets` - true/false for scan subnets with AWS Gateway Load Balancer.
+* `scan_subnets_6` - true/false for scan subnets for IPv6 with AWS Gateway Load Balancer.
 * `communities` - Comma-separated list of communities which are allowed for VPN connections of AWS Transit Gateway that are discovered by this account.
 * `sub_accounts` - AWS sub-accounts.
 Supports the following: